Little Big Chief Mountain: Climate

 Little Big Chief Mountain is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
+Weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snow onto the Cascades (Orographic lift).
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
+Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.